atharva-sardar02/ai-code-reviewer/memory-bank/systemPatterns.md

 **FileExplorer**
 - Left sidebar (15% width)
 - File list with active file highlighted
-- "New" button to create files
+- "New" button with dropdown menu (Create New File / Upload File)
+- File upload support via hidden file input
 - Delete button on each file
 - Click file to open
+- Language auto-detection from file extension

 **FileTabs**
 - Tab bar above editor
-- Shows all files as tabs
+- Shows only OPEN files as tabs (from `openFileIds`)
-- Active tab highlighted
+- Active tab highlighted with cyan accent
-- Close button on each tab
+- Close button on each tab (closes tab, doesn't delete file)
-- Click tab to switch files
+- Click tab to switch active file
+- Hidden when no files open (landing page)

 **Header**
 - Fixed at top